Before the GEA@275 technology can be used for carbon dioxide removal, we must conduct further research to prove that it is a safe approach.

 9. Innovation project for industrial scale up of the GEA@275 technology.

 We are currently building the prototype Photosyntetron which is necessary for accurate incubation of water samples.
-We are measurig and modifying specific sensors and have started the software development.
-We are in dialogue with several potential project partners for the full R&D project, and are working on the application for Norwegian R&D grants available for us, with deadline September 2020.
-We have divided the R&D Project in two phases of four years.
-Below is a scenario of which programs we will apply for and timeline.
+We are measuring and modifying specific sensors and have started the software development.
+We are in dialogue with several potential pilot project partners, and are working on the application for Norwegian R&D grants available for us.

 Small-scale lab testing using Mediterranean phytoplankton species and communities living in a temperature range from 18 to 20°C has validated and confirmed GEA@275TM .
 Prof. Stasa Puskaric knows how to make Marine snow in the lab.

 Before our proposed solution can be utilized, we must first test the technology in controlled laboratory conditions with phytoplankton species and communities from the Southern oceans at in situ conditions in terms of temperature, irradiance, salinity and nutrient conditions.
 This involves traveling to the Southern oceans, gathering samples, conducting tests, and transporting water samples to a land-based lab to perform additional simulations and analyses.